tonsky/spectre/doc/getting_started.rst

 Here we detect form posting via :attr:`Req.method` attribute, and then access form data through :attr:`Req.post` which is a map-like object containing all POST parameters.

-"Save changes" button should work now.
+“Save changes” button should work now.
 If you were watching close enough you’ll see that changes are not actually persisted, but hey, it’s just a demo.
 You should get the general idea.

 Last thing is missing: we should redirect back to page using GET after processing POST request to avoid form reposting on page refresh.
 Let’s see how we can do this::